DaveBenham/VenomModules/README.md

 Every input and output is fully polyphonic.
 The output channel count is the maximum channel count found across all inputs.
 Monophonic inputs are replicated to match the final output channel count.
 Polyphonic inputs with fewer channels use constant 0V for any missing channels.

 ### OUTPUTS
 The faceplate has a perspective view of a cube with an output at each of the eight vertices.
-The outputs are not individually labeled on the faceplate, but when you hover over an output a name is displayed that identies whether the output is left or right, bottom or top, and front or back.
+The outputs are not individually labeled on the faceplate, but when you hover over an output a name is displayed that identifies whether the output is left or right, bottom or top, and front or back.

 ### X, Y, Z panner controls and CV inputs
 X controls the left to right ratio, and is measured as percent right.